Alaska’s KAAATs is a registered non-profit and all of our services are free.

 Alaska's KAAATs, Kitty Advocacy, Awareness & Adoption Tails, began as a Facebook page that Paw-Prints, Howls and Purrs created to advocate for the cats of our Alaskan community back in 2013.
 As time went on, our page began to grow worldwide and was being recognized for the exceptionally beautiful cats, uniquely written and individualized backgrounds for each cat.
 Therefore we felt our page should become more and decided our next goal was to become a part of a registered 501(c)(3).
-We were hoping to integrate Alaska’s KAAATs into my other organization, Mojo’s Hope, however the state would not allow that, therefore we had to move forward as a separate entity.
+We were hoping to integrate Alaska’s KAAATs into our other organization, Mojo’s Hope, however the state would not allow that, therefore we had to move forward as a separate entity.
 As of July 22, 2015, Alaska's KAAATs officially incorporated with the State of Alaska and we filed for our 501(c)(3) paperwork with the IRS.
 We officially received our letter of determination on 8/12/15, with our acceptance date of 7/22/15.

 Alaska's KAAATs founder has worked with a variety of behaviors over the past 20 years, however, we specialize in shy, unsocialized and fearful cats.
 Alaska's KAAATs also offers support for transitions into the home (before and after adoption from the local shelter or rescue group), support for adopters before and after adoption, lost cats and more.
 We have created user friendly brochures that are on our website, www.pawprintshowlsandpurrs.org for our local community along with educational videos, with plans to make more to further help in the best way possible.
 We are very excited to go on this journey and to continue to learn more ways to help out our feline friends.